wjakob/nanobind/docs/exceptions.rst

             }
         });

-Multiple exceptions can be handled by a single translator.
-Unhandled exceptions propagate to the caller and are be handled by the preceding translator.
-If no registered exception translator handles the exception, it will be converted according to the previously discussed default rules.
+Multiple exceptions can be handled by a single translator. nanobind captures unhandled exceptions and forwards them to the preceding translator.
+If none of the exception translators succeeds, it will convert according to the previously discussed default rules.

 .. note::

-    Call either ``PyErr_SetString`` or a custom exception's call operator (``exc(string)``) for every exception caught in a custom exception translator.
-Failure to do so will cause Python to crash with ``SystemError: error return without exception set``.
+    When the exception translator returns normally, it must have set a Python error status.
+Otherwise, Python will crash with the message ``SystemError: error return without exception set``.

-    Exceptions that you do not plan to handle should simply not be caught, or may be explicitly (re-)thrown to delegate it to the other exception translators.
+    Unsupported exception types should not be caught, or may be explicitly (re-)thrown to delegate them to the other exception translators.

 .. _handling_python_exceptions_cpp:

-Handling exceptions from Python in C++
+Capturing Python exceptions within C++
 --------------------------------------

-When C++ calls Python functions, such as in a callback function or when manipulating Python objects, and Python raises an ``Exception``, nanobind converts the Python exception into a C++ exception of type :class:`nb::python_error <python_error>` whose payload contains a C++ string textual summary and the actual Python exception. :cpp:class:`nb::python_error
-<python_error>` is used to propagate Python exception back to Python (or
-possibly, handle them in C++).
+When nanobind-based C++ code calls a Python function that raises an exception, it will automatically convert into a :class:`nb::python_error <python_error>` raised on the C++ side.
+This exception type can be caught and handled in C++ or propagate back into Python, where it will undergo reverse conversion.

 .. list-table::
   :widths: 40 60